qqiangwu/cppship/README.md

 + dependency management: [conan2](https://conan.io/)
   + you can also directly declare a header-only lib on git as a dependency since we already have tons of such libs
+  + you can also directly declare a cppship lib on git as a dependency
   + we will not support import arbitrary libs on git since it will make our package less composable
 + build: [cmake](https://cmake.org/)
 + tests: google test